 If you are trapping in southwestern New Mexico, there is the possibility you will encounter the federally endangered Mexican wolf.
-If you capture a Mexican wolf, you must report the capture as soon as possible to the USFWS Interagency Field Team to arrange for radio-collaring and release of the wolf.
+If you capture a Mexican wolf, you must report the capture as soon as possible to the USFWS Interagency Field Team (IFT) to arrange for radio-collaring and release of the wolf.
 If the wolf is released or has pulled out of the trap, it must be reported within 24 hours.
-The USFWS can be contacted at: 1-888-459-9653 or (928) 339-4329.
+The USFWS can be contacted at 1-888-459-9653, or the NMDGF IFT representative at 1-800-432-4263.